gchq/sleeper/.github/ISSUE_TEMPLATE/feature.md

 ---
-name: Feature request
+name: Feature
-about: Suggest an idea for this project
+about: Something we can do to improve the system
 title: ''
 labels: enhancement
 assignees: ''